Adapton/fungi-lang.rust/README.md

 # Fungi: A typed functional language for programs that name their own cached dependency graphs [![Travis](https://api.travis-ci.org/Adapton/fungi-lang.rust.svg?branch=master)](https://travis-ci.org/Adapton/fungi-lang.rust)

-Fungi provides two languages: A functional language for the **Archivist**, and an imperative language for the **Editor**, who is permitted to mutate the Archivist's input, and then indicate where the output of archivist computations should be incrementally repaired, on demand.
+## Fungi programs are incremental computations

+Fungi provides two sub-languages for expressing the interactions of incremental computations, which it divides into two roles:

+1. A _functional language_ for the **Archivist** role, and
+2. An _imperative language_ for the **Editor** role.

+Computation performed in the archivist role computes output from input that the editor mutates over time.

+## Effects with names

-The semantics of Fungi programs are _effectful_, as they allocate programmer-named values and computations, and read these objects from memory later.
+The semantics of Fungi programs are _effectful_, as they allocate **programmer-named** values and computations, and read these objects from memory later.
 However, due to Fungi's type and effect system for names, **the behavior of Fungi archivists is functional**: the key invariant of its type-and-effects system.